The Hitchhiker's Guide to SQL Injection prevention

 %d as a digit and so on.
 So, we only have to borrow that brilliant idea for our needs.

 To solve all the problems, we need to extend a regular driver with simple parser which will parse a query with type-hinted placeholders, extract type information and use it to format a value.

-So, I endeavored my own implementation, to emphasize the idea, and called it SafeMysql, because type-hinted placeholders makes it indeed safer than regular approach.
+So, I endeavored my own implementation, to emphasize the idea, and called it SafeMysql, because type-hinted placeholders make it indeed safer than the regular approach.
 It's also aimed for better usability, to make code cleaner and shorter.